newrelic/newrelic-telemetry-sdk-dotnet/src/IntegrationTests/README.md

 * A valid New Relic <a target="_blank" href="https://docs.newrelic.com/docs/accounts/install-new-relic/account-setup/account-id#finding">Account Id</a>.

 ## Getting Started
 * Build the NewRelic.Telemetry solution.
-This action will result creation of the OpenTelemetry.Exporter.NewRelic and NewRelic.Telemetry nuget packages in their respective output directories.
+This action will result creating the OpenTelemetry.Exporter.NewRelic and NewRelic.Telemetry nuget packages in their respective output directories then pushing these packages to a Nuget local source located at this relative path `.\src\LocalNugetPackageSource`.
+This build process will also build the sample test application using these new nuget packages from the local source.
-* Open the `OpenTelemetryTraceExporterSmokeTest.cs` file and replace `{YOUR_TRACE_API_KEY}`, `{YOUR_INSIGHT_QUERY_API_KEY}` and `{YOUR_ACCOUNT_NUMBER}` with your Insights Insert API Key, Insights Query API Key and Account Id respectively.
+* Set the following environment variables with the appropriate values:
+	`NewRelic:ApiKey`
+	`NewRelic:InsightsQueryApiKey`
+	`NewRelic:AccountNumber`

 ## Next Steps
-* Run the test from Visual Studio Test Explorer or using the `dotnet test` command
+* Run the test from Visual Studio Test Explorer or using the `dotnet test .\src\IntegrationTests\IntegrationTests --no-build` command

 ### Limitations